J-McNamara/smoosh/README.md

 # smoosh: Software Module Outline & Organization Summary Helper

+**Snapshot an entire repo or directory as plaintext on the clipboard and paste to your favorite AI tool!**

 smoosh is a Python tool that helps developers understand and work with code repositories by generating LLM-optimized summaries of software modules, structure, dependencies, and patterns.
 It creates compressed yet meaningful representations that can be effectively used in LLM prompts for package understanding and troubleshooting.

 ## Features